-A baseline sediment-continuity analysis was also performed by MEI (2008) to evaluate the potential for aggradation or degradation in response to both individual short-term hydrographs and longer-term flows (50-year project life) given the present channel configuration and reservoir operations.
 In general, the analysis estimated the sediment transport capacity by subreach for each hydrology scenario and compared that to the predicted sediment supply.
 Only hydrologic scenarios 2, 3, and 4 (described previously) were utilized for this analysis.
 Sediment transport used representative bed material gradations (nominal grain size is described as a coarse/very coarse sand) and the Yang (sand) sediment-transport equation (Yang 1973).
 MEI (2004) had previously found this sediment-transport equation to be best correlated with measured data within the study area.
 Sediment supply was estimated using the upstream reach from Arroyo de la Baranca (about 2 miles downstream of Bernalillo) to the Corrales Siphon and including sediment loading from Calabacillas Arroyo, North Diversion Channel, and South Diversion Channel.
-In comparing the volumes, when the transport capacity of a particular subreach exceeds the supply, the channel will respond by either degrading (i.e., channel downcutting) or coarsening its bed material, and when the supply exceeds the capacity, the channel will respond by aggrading or fining its bed material (Lane 1954).
+A qualitative relationship developed by Lane (1954), may also be used to assess potential geomorphic changes.
+When the transport capacity of a particular subreach exceeds the supply, this qualitative relationship suggests that the channel will respond by adjusting its slope e.g., channel downcutting or lateral migration) or coarsening its bed material.
+Conversely when the supply exceeds the capacity, the qualitative relationship suggests that the channel will respond by increasing its slope (e.g. channel aggrading or initiation of a channel cutoff) or fining its bed material.

 The analysis results (MEI 2008) indicate that the bed-material transport capacity is relatively consistent from subreach to subreach, although there is a slight net degradational tendency, in the absence of tributary sediment inputs.
 For the average annual hydrograph, the transport capacity at the downstream end of the reach is about 104 ac-ft compared to the upstream supply of about 101 ac-ft.
-For the 10,000-cfs hydrograph, the transport capacity at the downstream end is about 468 ac-ft capacity versus 444 ac-ft of supply, and for the 100-year snowmelt hydrograph, the downstream capacity is about 657 ac-ft capacity at the downstream end versus 622 ac-ft of supply.
+For the 10,000-cfs hydrograph, the transport capacity at the downstream end is about 468 ac-ft capacity versus 444 ac-ft of supply, and for the 0.1% exceedance snowmelt hydrograph, the downstream capacity is about 657 ac-ft capacity at the downstream end versus 622 ac-ft of supply.
 On a long-term average annual basis, the transport capacity at the downstream end of the reach is about 246 ac-ft compared to the supply of 209 ac-ft.
 In spite of the overall degradational tendency, Subreach 4 tends to be aggradational for all of the hydrology scenarios.
 Over time, the upstream three subreaches were expected to show coarsening of their bed material.
 The coarsening of the bed in these reaches was expected to decrease the future sediment supply for subreach 4, reducing the aggradation potential.
+The sediment modeling responses are consistent with the conceptual qualitative relationship suggested by Lane (1954) for transport capacity greater than supply.